Monothalamea

-"Monothalamea" is a grouping of foraminiferans, traditionally consisting of all foraminifera with single-chambered tests.
-Recent work has shown that the grouping is paraphyletic, and as such does not constitute a natural group; nonetheless, the name "monothalamea" continues to be used by foraminifera workers out of convenience.
+Monothalamea is a grouping of foraminiferans, single celled organisms, traditionally consisting of all foraminifera with single-chambered tests, or external shell.
+Recent work has shown that the grouping is paraphyletic, and as such does not constitute a natural group; nonetheless, the name monothalamea continues to be used by foraminifera workers out of convenience.

 Classification

 "Monothalamea" traditionally contains two groups, neither of which is currently considered to be monophyletic: